Ethereum 2.0 will see the network switch to a proof of stake consensus mechanism. Image: Shutterstock

 About 1% of funds required to jumpstart the network have been staked so far.
 You can check how close Phase 0 is to launching on depositcontract.eth, a user-friendly Ethereum address minted by the Ethereum Name Service.

-Brantly Millegan, Director of Operations of the Ethereum Name Service, told Decrypt that he is happy to play some small part in the launch, but that it’ll be years until his company, which currently relies on ETH 1.0, benefits from the scaling potential of ETH 2.0.
+Brantly Millegan, Director of Operations of the Ethereum Name Service, told Decrypt thathe is happy to play some small part in the launch, but that it’ll be years until his company, which currently relies on ETH 1.0, benefits from the scaling potential of ETH 2.0.

 Millegan added that ETH 2.0 is but “one piece of the puzzle” when it comes to finding a solution to Ethereum’s bottlenecks.
-Other scaling solutions, such as layer 2 protocols, sidechains and more could all play a role.
+Other scaling solutions, such as layer 2 protocols, sidechainssidechains and more could all play a role.
 Everyone’s working on it “simultaneously,” he said.

 Daily Debrief Newsletter